chil-t/podcast-player/README.md

 - a page with a list of podcasts
 - a page for each podcast that parses the podcast's data - (via Podcast Index API or RSS feed) and lists each episode
 - support for listening to an episode via the native tag
-- support for listening to an episode via the native tag

 # Tech
 - Podcast Index API